tylert/freq-lists/events/README.rst

 Lanark Highlands Forest Rally (LHFR)
 ------------------------------------

-Happens on the Saturday of the 1st weekend in May.
+Happens on the Friday and Saturday of the 1st weekend in May.

 * Frequency list:  TBD
 * Volunteer info:  TBD